-- Diagnostic Communication Manager (Dcm): The Diagnostic Communication Manager module is a sub-module of the AUTOSAR diagnostic module.
-The Dcm module provides services which allow a tester device to control diagnostic functions in an ECU via the communication network (i.e., CAN, LIN, FlexRay).
-Hereby the Dcm supports the diagnostic protocols KWP2000 and UDS (see Section 5.2 for details). - Communication Manager (ComM): The Communication Manager is a resource manager which encapsulates the control of the underlying communication services.
-The ComM collects bus communication access requests from communication requesters (e.g., Dcm) and coordinates these requests by interacting with Nm and the respective State Manager modules.
-This way the ComM provides a simplified API to the network management where a user of the API does not require any knowledge of the particular communication channel to use.
-Via the ComM API, a user simply requests a specific communication mode (i.e., Full, Silent, or No Communication) and the ComM switches (based on a statically configured table mapping users to channels) the communication capability of the corresponding channel(s) to On, Silent, or Off.
+Communication Manager (ComM): The Communication Manager is a resource manager which encapsulates the control of the underlying communication services.
+The ComM collects network communication access requests from communication requesters (e.g., Dcm) and coordinates these requests by interacting with Nm and the respective State Manager (<Net>SM) modules.
+This way the ComM provides a simplified API to the network management where a user of the API does not require any knowledge of the particular physical communication network (or partial network) to use.
+Via the ComM API, a user simply requests a specific communication mode (i.e., Full, Silent, or No Communication) and the ComM switches (based on a statically configured table mapping users to networks) the communication capability of the corresponding physical or partial networks to On, Silent, or Off.